 If the PDU Session To Notify List IE is included in the DL DATA NOTIFICATION message, the gNB-CU-CP shall, if supported, either map the flow(s) included in PDU Session To Notify List IE to the existing DRB or establish a new DRB for the flow(s).

+If the MT-SDT Information IE is included in the DL DATA NOTIFICATION message, the gNB-CU-CP shall, if supported, act as specified in TS 38.401 [2].

 NOTE: If a DL packet including a QFI value in the NG-U header not configured by the QoS Flows Information To Be Setup IE or the Flow Mapping Information IE is received, the gNB-CU-UP may deliver the DL packet via any existing configured DRB before it initiates DL Data Notification procedure.